 Product revenue primarily consists of sales of our CleanSource power quality products, comprising both UPS and DC product lines, and sales of Continuous Power Systems (CPS) which are comprised of our UPS systems and some combination of third party ancillary equipment, such as engine generators and switchgear.
-The CPS products may be sold in a containerized solution or as separate equipment.
+The CPS products may be sold in a containerized solution that we call PowerHouse, or as separate equipment.
 Product revenue also includes sales of our CoolAir DC product and CoolAir UPS products.
 The following table summarizes for the periods indicated, a year-over-year comparison of our product revenue (in thousands):

+Change from Percent

-Year Annual Amount Change from Prior Year Percent Change
+Year Annual Amount Prior Year Change

+Year 2009 \$ 32,837 \$ (2,935) (8)%

-2008 \$35,772 \$6,937 24%
+2008 35,772 6,937 24%

-2007 28,835 6,451 29%
+2007 28,835

-2006 22,384